Miguel Rojas Preview, Player Props: Dodgers vs. Nationals

 Miguel Rojas At The Plate

-- Rojas is batting .226 with 17 doubles, a triple, three home runs and 25 walks.
+- Rojas has 17 doubles, a triple, three home runs and 25 walks while hitting .226.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.